Estikno/CoroWeaver/README.md

 - `Shutdown()`
       Static method that deallocates all memory and finishes all remaining jobs.

-[^1]: It's not guaranted to spawn `threadCount` threads if there are not sufficient threads available.
+[^1]: It's not guaranteed to spawn `threadCount` threads if there are no sufficient threads available.
 You can always query the number of working threads via the `ThreadAffinity GetNumThreads() const` method.
 Also, for now there can be a maximum of 64 worker threads.

 Note that the methods `Init` and `Shutdown` are the only **non-thread-safe** methods.
+However, you can safely call Init and Shutdown from different threads.

 Another thing worth noting is that there can be a maximum of 64 jobs on the local buffer of a specific thread at the same time.
 That is, the jobs with a specific thread affinity.
 Upon reaching that limit and trying to push more the system will panic.
 This practically never happens, and I'm already developing a way to increase the capacity when needed, but for now a temporal solution is to change the default size of the local buffers.